 Being on the petite side and having the great body of John Wayne – wide shoulders, small hips, and ears like saddle bags – I rarely find clothes in Fairbanks that I like and which fit me well.
 I am lucky when I find a great score in one of Fairbanks’ consignment stores once in a while.
 In Fairbanks, the smallest size you can find for woman is a US size 6, when you are lucky to be a size 6, you like the item and the one size 6 that the store ordered is not jet sold to another woman. 🙁

-The lack of possibilities for shopping locally has made me an experienced thrifter and online shopper.
-I shared my experiences in some posts on saving time when thrifting, and selecting the right size when shopping online.
+The lack of possibilities for shopping locally has made me an experienced thrift and online shopper.
+I shared my experiences in some posts on, and selecting the right size when shopping online.
 The trick is shop by measures, not by size.
 Read more on the how to shop by meaure and the reasons to avoid relying on your usualy size tag.

 We all need to dress.
 Thus, what’s wrong about dressing stylishly over 40, when it is totally accepted when you are half that age?
 Recently, some of my fellow bloggers blogged about body/age discrimination they had encountered when shopping in department stores or fast fashion stores.
 These negative experiences were not just about shopping per se, but also about being a fashion/style interested 40 plus or petite woman.
 The latter isn’t amazing at all, when your goal is to